 Ina te oranga o mama- Ka ora te whanau katoa.
 Kia ora koutou- Ko Tasha Wharerau ahau, no Te Mahurehure ahau.
 Hi, my name is Tash I am from the Hokianga and live in Paihia.
 I am a mum of 3 beautiful tamariki – Vijay 16, Julian 11, Jacinta-Lee who is 7.
 For the past 10 years I have been a breastfeeding advocate in Te Tai Tokerau, as well as a breast and cervical screening support to service and Maternity Support for Whānau with mental health and addictions.
 Women’s health is important to me as when mum is in good health the family is in good health, and for the same reason it makes my heart happy to see mums breastfeed their babies!
 I am glad to be a Health Promoter at Women’s Health Action.

 Tēnā koe, I joined WHA in 2019 as Information and Events Coordinator.
-Having worked as a litigation paralegal for three years, I decided to redirect my skills into an area that I am keenly passionate about – women’s rights, health and empowerment.
-I have a degree in Sociology where I focused particularly on gender, crime and punishment.
-As WHA’s Coordinator, I enjoy wearing many hats – whether it is helping bring events to life, providing administrative support to the wider team, or researching how the healthcare system in NZ affects women of all ages and ethnicities.
-I also work part-time for a small charity, which provides life and financial skills workshops to young people and individuals in the criminal justice system, as a Funding Coordinator.
+I’m grateful every day to be able to work towards empowering women through information.
+I have a degree in Sociology where I focused particularly on gender, crime and punishment, and I developed my organisational skills by working as a litigation paralegal for 3 years.
+As WHA’s Coordinator, I enjoy wearing many hats – whether it is coordinating our annual events and campaigns, advocating for women through WHA’s existing networks, or researching how the healthcare system in NZ affects women of all ages and ethnicities.
+I also work part-time for a small charity, which provides life and financial skills workshops to young people and individuals in the criminal justice system, as a Funding Manager.

 Laurie Pedlar (Board of Trustees)